-As we mentioned earlier, many people find that filling out the FAFSA somewhat painful.
+Many people find filling out the FAFSA somewhat painful.
 It's a long form with a lot of detailed questions.
 That’s why we’ve created a question-by-question guide to help you fill out the application.

-Tip: You don’t even have to know which schools you’re applying to in order to fill out the FAFSA, so there’s no need to wait.
+Tip: You don’t have to know for sure which schools you’re applying to in order to fill out the FAFSA, so there’s no need to wait.
 You can update that information later.

 If you still need additional funds for college after exhausting your resources for grants, scholarships, and federal loans, check out our guide to the best lenders for private student loans.